aridoza/foundational-java/Concurrency/concurrency1.md

 ### What About That Try-Catch Block?

 Coming back to the try-catch block, notice that `Thread.sleep()` throws an `InterruptedException`.
 That exception is thrown when the thread's `interrupt()` method is called (usually by frameworks or application servers), to initiate a smooth shutdown of the threads.
-Since `InterruptedException` is a checked exception (meaning we called it out in the catch), it _must_ be caught.
-One side-effect of catching an `InterruptedException`, is that the thread's _interrupt_ flag is reset, meaning that it is no longer interrupted.
-To propagate the interrupt, we must set the interrupt flag once again, which is why we call `Thread.currentThread().interrupt()`.
+Since `InterruptedException` is a checked exception, by definition, you _must_ catch it.
+One side-effect of catching an `InterruptedException`, is that the thread's _interrupt_ flag is reset, meaning that it is no longer interrupted, which means that the container shutdown will be aborted.
+To propagate the interrupt back to the calling thread (so that the application server or container can continue its clean shutdown), we must set the interrupt flag once again, which is why we call `Thread.currentThread().interrupt()`.
+It's not critical to understand this; just remember to follow the recipe: whenever you catch an InterruptedException, call `Thread.currentThread().interrupt()` before exiting the catch block.

 Notice that we enclosed the while loop _inside_ the try-catch.
 A common mistake even advanced programmers make is to do the opposite, and they enclose the try-catch _inside the while loop_.
 Why is that wrong?